 AS and A-Levels are the next stage of learning after GCSEs.
-They’re studied over one or two years and can open doors - to further education and to future career.
-Colleges of further education have taken on the role previously occupied by secondary schools
+They’re studied over 1 or 2 years and can open doors - to further education and to future careers.
+Colleges of further education have taken on the role previously occupied by secondary schools.

 A-Levels (Advanced Levels) are the next big exams after GCSEs.
 How well students do in their A-Levels determines their educational future, with degree courses and future careers depending on them.
 But what exactly do A-Levels entail, and what about AS-Levels?
 This guide will tell you everything you need to know about both of these qualifications.

 Children and young people’s education is divided into key stages.
 Key Stages 1 and 2 are taught in primary schools and Key Stages 3 and 4 in secondary schools.
 Key Stage 5, or KS5, is taught in Years 12 and 13 to students aged 16 to 18.
 In the past, almost all secondary schools had ‘sixth-forms’ which catered for KS5 students.
 Nowadays sixth forms are less common and colleges of further education have taken on their role.

 Colleges of further education offer a variety of courses, many of them resulting in vocational qualifications, such as:

 BTECs, HNC/HNDs, RQFs and other vocational qualifications are aimed primarily at practical subjects.
 AS and A-Levels are considered more academic and it is these that this guide will focus on.

 Once GCSEs are over with, what comes next?
 There are a few options for further education - apprenticeships, for those who want to learn whilst working; vocational qualifications for a mix of hands-on and academic education; or the third pathway - A-Levels.
 For students who enjoy school, A-Levels are probably the best option - so long as they have the required grades in GCSE.